 Step 3: Decide on Your Non-Negotiables

-When I set my goals for the year, I've only started the process for attaining them.
+When I set my goals for the year, I’ve only started the process of attaining them.
 In order to follow through, I have to decide what I will need to accept or decline.

 For me, this means I start saying no in August.
 I can loosen up as the school year progresses, but I am strict on myself at the very beginning.
 I say no so I can say yes to starting the school year strong.
 It can feel lame or limiting, but these restrictions are necessary to feel my best and help me accomplish what is important to me.